Visualization Charts¶

 Analyze Chart¶

 In the dashboard, click the Analyze button on the chart or double-click the blank area of the chart to enlarge it for deeper insights.
-Hovering with the mouse allows quick viewing of data information, and selecting timeline enables viewing of metric trends within a specific time range.
+Hovering with the mouse allows quick viewing of data information, and selecting Timeline enables viewing of metric trends within a specific time range.

 Similar Trend Metrics¶